 Publications & Presentations

-Ahmed, A. A. (in review).
+Ahmed, A. A. (in press).
 Trans Competent Interaction Design: A Qualitative Study on Voice, Identity, and Technology.
 Interacting with Computers. [pdf]

 Ahmed, A. A. & O’Donnel, P. J. Visualizing Stop-and-Frisk in Boston.
 Data-Driven Research, Policy, & Practice: Lessons from Boston, for Boston, 2017.
 Online. [abstract]